thayton/thayton.github.io/_drafts/puppeteer.md

 Then we select the maximum page size from the dropdown and wait for the old results table to be updated.

 How do we determine when the results table has updated?
 By waiting until the current table detaches from the DOM.
-We'll take that as the signal that the new results table has been loaded into place:
+We'll use that as the signal that the new results table has been loaded into place:

 ```javascript
 async function setMaxPageSize(page) {